Plaxtic/arptools/README.md

       sudo ./arp_tutorial

-* Walkthough of, what ARP packets are, how they work, and how they can be exploited.
+* Walkthough of, what ARP packets are, how they work, and how they can be exploited
 * Scans for network interfaces
 * Scans class C LAN for up IP's
-* Poisons user chosen target and host.
+* Poisons user chosen target and host

       sudo ./arp_spoof <interface> <target-sufix> <host-sufix> [num-packets]